 This will make your business operations cohesive and save you both time and effort.
 This will also give you the flexibility to coordinate with ease.
 You can also get conferencing facilities through a second-line app, which will enable employees to join through multiple devices.

-With this feature on your business phone, you’ll be notified of any incoming call while you’re talking to someone.
+With this feature on your business phone, you’ll be notified of any incoming calls while you’re talking to someone.
 This gives you the freedom to decide on the next step.
 You can either take that call or put that caller on hold.

 You can also direct that call to voicemail while you finish the call.
 All these features are readily available on a second-line app.
 You can set up a professional voicemail and auto-reply.
 When you miss a call, auto-reply will inform the caller through a pre-determined text why you couldn’t take the call and when they can expect to hear from you.

 A good business phone will also provide you with a dashboard to manage your communication.
 The administrator will be able to change the passwords and other settings from anywhere.
 The dashboard will also give you data on your business phone usage.